jverzani/AMRVW.jl/examples/amrvw.md

 ```

 The answer involves complex-valued roots, even though the roots are
 clearly integer valued.
-(The `Polynomials.roots` function will also
+(The `Polynomials.roots` function and
-show this, though `PolynomialRoots.roots` will not.
+`PolynomialRoots.roots` do get  real answers for  this polynomial).
 As an aside, the
 exact implementation of the fundamental `turnover` operation will
 effect the number of such roots.
 The issue of spurious complex-valued
 roots might be addressed by separating out the smaller coefficients